Enabling Indigenous-created content to serve as a proof of evidence on one of the biggest environmental problems of our times.

-We train a new generation of indigenous leaders by providing the tools and skills to produce video content and develop geospatial maps to capture environmental change.
+We train a new generation of Indigenous leaders by providing the tools and skills to produce video content and develop geospatial maps to capture environmental change.
 We do this through our GeoStory Camps program, a 12-day workshop structured through a teaching curriculum on the basics of filmmaking and GIS mapping, offered in the local language.

+The GeoStory Camps are realized while partnering with local filmmakers and geospatial analysts (our ambassadors) who are able to offer those workshops in the local spoken language.
 Indigenous community members who attend a GeoStory Camp will have the opportunity to be trained to pass their knowledge along to others in their communities.
 This will allow for a sustainable knowledge circle among the community.

-To use video technology and geospatial data as a tool for the advancement of indigenous rights and the preservation of nature.
+To use video technology and geospatial data as a tool for the advancement of Indigenous rights and the preservation of nature.

 To transfer filmmaking and cartography skills to the communities who are on the frontline of the dangerous fight to protect the forests of our planet.

 To ensure local ownership and empowerment as well as long-term project sustainability.

 To connect Indigenous communities with environmental lawyers and use the video content and spatial data as proof of evidence in court to reclaim and protect forest territories.